MarkKJones/APEX_G4MC/README.md

 > chmod 744 run_0003.sh <br>
 > ./run_0003.sh <br>

-Sometimes it it useful to see the detector visually <br>
+Sometimes it is useful to see the detector visually <br>
 You can go to files_in/ directory and type:
 > ./G4MC -i -x 1